-So exactly how many iterations does "eventually" mean?
-In the worst case, we might need as many iterations as there are nodes in the graph minus one.
-In fact, it is not difficult to construct graphs that will elicit this worse-case behavior: Figure 5.6 provides an example, with n_1 as the source.
-The parallel breadth-first search algorithm would not discover that the shortest path from n_1 to n_6 goes through n_3 , n_4 , and n_5 until the fifth iteration.
+In fact, it is not difficult to construct graphs that will elicit this worse-case behavior: Figure 5.4 provides an example, with $n_1$ as the source.
+The parallel breadth-first search algorithm would not discover that the shortest path from $n_1$ to $n_6$ goes through $n_3$ , $n_4$ , and $n_5$ until the fifth iteration.
 Three more iterations are necessary to cover the rest of the graph.
 Fortunately, for most real-world graphs, such extreme cases are rare, and the number of iterations necessary to discover all shortest distances is quite close to the diameter of the graph, as in the unit edge distance case.